 The Victor-Victrola Page

-One may find 78's priced in the "$10.00" each range at record shows and some swap meets.
+One may find 78's priced in the "$10.00 each" range (or more) at record shows and some swap meets.
 In most cases, the sellers purchased crates (or truckloads) of them from someone for less than $1.00 each, threw out the broken/worn/damaged ones, sorted them, cleaned them up, graded them, and then marketed them at a retail level.
 The sellers obviously have to make some money out of the deal, but don't expect to get $10.00 each for the 78's that you might have laying in the basement!

 Records which MAY have some serious value would include very early (pre-1905) records, picture discs, records in brand-new (un-played) condition, or an occasional rare release.
 There are a number of good websites which cover the value and rarity of 78 RPM records.
 For more information, please see our section on RECORDS.